timothypratley/power-turtle/resources/public/conj2017-slides.md

 ???

-* On a completely different topic...
-* I am learning Korean
+* Now I am currently learning Korean and can tell you it is not easy to pick up a spoken language.
-* The writing system is unique in that it was designed for literacy, unlike most other writing systems.
-* The characters are very logical.
-* But learning the Korean vocabulary is still difficult.
 * I asked my friend Alex who is from Korea: "How did you learn programming?"
-  - he replied: "I learnt English.
+  - he said: "First I learnt English.
 Then I went to an Australian University.
 Now I work at Microsoft."
 * He made it sound easy, but that is a decade of dedication right there.
 * Only 5% of the world speaks English as a first language.
 * 20% if you include non-native speakers.
-* For most people who want to learn programming, the answer is:
+* To most people who want to learn programming, we say:
   - "Awesome!
 Programming is really useful.
 Go learn English first."
-* But I knew that Elango had translated Clojure to Thamil
+* I knew that Elango had translated Clojure to Thamil
   - and I wondered if we could do that in Power Turtle

 ---